skorupaw/recruitment-task-1/README.md

 - You can use README to write down your thoughts that you may have had while completing the task.
 You can present your point of view or explain your thought process.

-- Pleas provide copy the checklist from [TASK.MD](./TASK.md) and mark the implemented points.
+- Pleas provide a copy of the checklist from [TASK.MD](./TASK.md) and mark the implemented points.

 - Please make sure that there are no console errors or bugs.
 It's better if some point is not delivered than if the implementation is buggy or incomplete.